WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 ###### Constraints
 The TNG may be operated in front with a network component (Load Balancer, API Gateway, Reverse Proxy etc.) which handles the Client Certificate Authentication and Client Certificate Attribute extraction of the TLS connection.
 After the TLS Offloading it depends on the infrastructure, if an internal secured TLS network must be established or not.
 For example when the TNG is deployed in a distributed service mesh, it’s recommended to use TLS protected channels e.g. SPIFFE/SPIRE based service meshes.
 Which mode fits better to the deployment depends on the operators infrastructure.
 The gateway itself can be operated in a SSL Passthrough mode as well.

-All other components like proxies, must be aligned in the configured settings to avoid HTTP Smuggling or similar things.
+All other components like proxies, must be aligned in the configured settings to avoid HTTP Smuggling or similar vulnerabilities.

 ###### Kubernetes Setup